I am a psychoanalytic psychotherapist, working in private practice and with experience of working in the NHS.

 I am a visiting lecturer to postgraduate students on the Tavistock and Portman Psychoanalytic Studies Masters course, and I teach on AGIP’s psychoanalytic psychotherapy training.

-I work in two different locations: in N19, at AGIP’s building in Archway, north London, and in N16, north east London.
+I work in two different locations: in N19, north London, and in N16, north east London.

-I have worked with people in a wide range of circumstances and in open-ended as well as time-limited therapy.
-I offer a frequency ranging from once a week to three times a week, depending on the person’s circumstances.
+I offer open-ended as well as time-limited therapy.
+I offer a frequency ranging from once a week to three times a week.
+This would be something to discuss during the consultation process.

-I undertake regular supervision with an accredited supervisor.
-This is in line with good practice.
-I also undertake continuous professional development.
+In line with good practice, I undertake regular supervision with an accredited supervisor, and I also undertake continuous professional development.

 Psychoanalysis and society